The Sunk Cost Fallacy: Why We Stay in Dead-End Relationships

 Have you ever stayed with the wrong person simply because you've already invested months of your time?
 Learn how to defeat this powerful cognitive bias and walk away with confidence.

 You have been dating someone for six months.
 The initial chemistry has faded, communication is strained, and deep down, you know your core values do not align.
-Yet, when you think about breaking it off, a voice in your head says, "But we've already been together for half a year.
-I don't want to throw all that time away and start over."
-This paralyzing thought process is a classic psychological trap known in behavioral economics as the "Sunk Cost Fallacy."
+Yet, as you contemplate walking away, a persistent voice whispers: "But we've already put so much effort into this.
+I can't just throw away half a year."

 The Zero-Based Relationship Test